Home > Knowledge > Airport > What was behind the introduction of the ICS baggage handling system 50 years ago?

 Distance was particularly important for Leipzig as it was developing another terminal some way from its check-in.
 It was crucial that the bags could be transported over a distance but end up in the right area.
 ICS could ensure that.

-How ICS has solved baggage handling challenges in hubs around the world
+How tote-based and cart-based ICS has solved baggage handling challenges in airports around the world

 Just as with the first implementations of ICS, its deployment in both big and small airports around the world has been in response to particular challenges.